mcataford/rotini/backend/README.md

 Before starting, make sure to run the [root bootstrap script](../README.md#Development) so the `task` commands are enabled.

-Locally, a Postgres database that can be used for development can be started via `docker-compose up -d`.
+`task be:start-db` will provision a database for local usage.

 An envfile should be present at `.env` and should define: